mybigday/whisper.rn/README.md

 ]
 ```

-Or just add them to your app's bundle resourcesas, like the example app does, but this would increase the app size significantly.
+Or just add them to your app's bundle resources, like the example app does, but this would increase the app size significantly.

 ## Run with example